MobyGamer/total-dos-launcher/readme.rst

 Languages
 ---------
 TDL is written in Turbo Pascal 7.0, with a small amount of assembler thrown in for speed or utility.
-Knowledge of Pascal is require to extend TDL.
+Knowledge of Pascal is required to extend TDL.

 Libraries